 If you see a suspicious user there, then delete them.

-Read our beginner’s guide to WordPress user roles.
+You can read our beginner’s guide to WordPress user roles for more details.

 Step 6.
 Change Your Secret Keys